Whether you’re building your dream home, or redreaming your old home, here’s everything you need to know about breaking ground in White City.

 - Engineered Drawings

-- One (1) hard copy complete sets of plans and one (1) digital (pdf) copy stamped and sealed and signed by the appropriate engineer
+- One (1) complete set of plans, sealed and signed by an appropriate engineer (digital PDF copy of plans preferred).

-- Each set should be approved by the Developer when applicable and one (1) additional set may be required by the Developer.
+- The plans should be approved by the Developer when applicable.
+One (1) additional set of plans may be required by the Developer.

 - Architectural form (Building Materials and Colors)